Moe-hacker/ruri/doc/Integration.md

 You can also add other options like `ruri -D -o test.conf -d cap_chmod -k cap_sys_admin -w -u /test /bin/sh`
 So next time, just use `ruri -c /path/to/test.conf` to run the container.
 ## integrate with source:
+main() has been replaced to ruri, and every funcion in ruri have ruri_ or nekofeng_ prefix now, so you need not worry about conflicts of symbols now.
-If your project supports, you can also edit the main.c, remove `main()` function and use ruri as a lib.
-But make sure that you know how main.c works, especially how CONTAINER struct works.
+If your project supports, you can remove `main()` function and use ruri as a lib.
+But make sure that you know how ruri.c works, especially how RURI_CONTAINER struct works.
+An example is [rurima](https://github.com/Moe-hacker/rurima), I made ruri to be its subcommand.
+So `rurima r` have the same effect with `ruri`.